A compactification of outer space which is an absolute retract: The Pacman compactification of outer space

 In the present paper, we will be interested in another compactification $\widehat{CV_N}$ of outer space, which we call the \emph{Pacman compactification}.
 We also define $\widehat{cv_N}$ as the unprojectivized version of $\widehat{CV_N}$.
 We will now define $\widehat{CV_N}$ and establish some basic topological properties.

-A point in $\widehat{CV_N}$ is given by a tree $T\in\overline{CV_N}$, together with an $F_N$-equivariant choice of orientation of the characteristic set of every nontrivial element of $F_N$ that fixes a nondegenerate arc in $T$ (notice that the axis of every hyperbolic element also comes with a natural orientation).
+A point in $\widehat{CV_N}$ is given by a (homothety class of a) tree $T\in\overline{CV_N}$, together with an $F_N$-equivariant choice of orientation of the characteristic set of every nontrivial element of $F_N$ that fixes a nondegenerate arc in $T$ (notice that every element $g\in F_N$ which is hyperbolic in $T$ determines a natural orientation on its axis, which is isometric to a real line, and the element $g^{-1}$ determines the opposite orientation on this line).
 Precisely, given any nontrivial element $c\in F_N$ which is not a proper power, and whose characteristic set in $T$ is a nondegenerate arc $\text{Char}_T(c):=[x,y]$ fixed by $c$, we prescribe an orientation of $\text{Char}_T(c)$, and the orientation of $\text{Char}_T(c^{-1})$ is required to be opposite to the orientation of $\text{Char}_T(c)$.
 The $F_N$-translates of $[x,y]$ get the induced orientation as required by $F_N$-equivariance.
-We will write the oriented arc as $x\overset{c}\longrightarrow y$.
 Notice that there is an $F_N$-equivariant surjective map $\pi:\widehat{CV_N}\to\overline{CV_N}$, which consists in forgetting the orientations of the edges with nontrivial stabilizer.

 Given two oriented (possibly finite or infinite) geodesics $l$ and $l'$ in an $\mathbb{R}$-tree $T$ with nondegenerate intersection, we define the \emph{relative orientation} of $l$ and $l'$ as being equal to $+1$ if the orientations of $l$ and $l'$ agree on their intersection, and $-1$ otherwise.
 Given $T\in\widehat{CV_N}$, and two elements $\alpha,\beta\in F_N$ whose characteristic sets have nondegenerate intersection in $T$, we define the \emph{relative orientation} of the pair $(\alpha,\beta)$ in $T$ as being equal to the relative orientation of their characteristic sets.